Fa Zheng: Death and postmortem events

 In 219, after Liu Bei emerged victorious in the Hanzhong Campaign, he declared himself "King of Hanzhong" (漢中王) and appointed Fa Zheng as the Prefect of the Masters of Writing (尚書令) and General Who Protects the Army (護軍將軍).
 Fa Zheng died in the following year at the age of 45 (by East Asian age reckoning).
 Liu Bei cried for days when Fa Zheng died and awarded Fa the posthumous title "Marquis Yi" (翼侯), which literally means "marquis of the flank".
 Alone, the Yi (翼) word/title is more commonly translated as "wing".
 Therefore, Fa's posthumous title can also be translated as "marquis of the wing".

-During Liu Bei's short reign, many of his long term companions and famous generals had passed away.
-Among them were Guan Yu, Zhang Fei, Ma Chao, Pang Tong and Huang Zhong yet Fa Zheng was the only one to receive a posthumous title.
-Such was the extent to which Liu Bei valued Fa Zheng.
+During Liu Bei's short reign, many of his long term companions and famous generals had died.
+Among them were Guan Yu, Zhang Fei, Ma Chao, Pang Tong and Huang Zhong; yet Fa Zheng was the only one to receive a posthumous title, such was the extent to which Liu Bei valued Fa Zheng.
 Fa Zheng's son, Fa Miao (法邈), received the title of a Secondary Marquis (關內侯) and served as a Commandant of Equipage (奉車都尉) and the Administrator of Hanyang Commandery (漢陽郡) in the state of Shu Han, which Liu Bei established in 221.

 Fa Zheng and Zhuge Liang did not share the same moral beliefs but they had a good working relationship because of their common goal, which was to serve Liu Bei well.
 Zhuge Liang was very impressed with Fa Zheng's brilliance.
 In 221, before the Battle of Xiaoting, many of Liu Bei's subjects advised their lord against going to war with his former ally, Sun Quan, who seized Jing Province from Liu in 219 and executed Liu's general Guan Yu.
 Liu Bei ignored them and proceeded with his campaign against Sun Quan.
 In the following year, he lost to Sun Quan's forces at the Battle of Xiaoting and had to retreat to Baidicheng, where he died in 223.
 Zhuge Liang sighed, "If Fa Xiaozhi was still alive, he could have prevented our lord from going on this eastern campaign; even if our lord did go on this campaign, he wouldn't have ended up in this disastrous situation (if Fa Xiaozhi was with him)."

 Zhuge Liang might be right about Fa Zheng, as inferred from an incident during the Hanzhong Campaign.
 During one battle, when the odds turned against Liu Bei, Liu's subjects urged their lord to retreat but he stubbornly refused.
 They did not dare to advise him again for fear of incurring his wrath.
 Fa Zheng rushed forth and stood in front of Liu Bei when Cao Cao's forces rained arrows on their camp.
 Liu Bei told Fa Zheng to stay under cover to avoid the arrows, but Fa insisted on braving the arrows with his lord.
 Liu Bei then decided to retreat together with Fa Zheng.